-Spring/Summer Phase (April 1 to August 1, 2017):
+Spring/Summer Phase (April 1 to August 17, 2018):

-Small groups will run from April to August 2017.
+Small groups will run from April to August 2018.
 Each small group will have two faculty and four trainees.
 Small group meetings will each be approximately 90 minutes and will be scheduled twice monthly using video teleconference and a web-based slide sharing site.
 Trainees will spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.

-Residential course (August 7 to August 11, 2017):
+Residential course (August 20 to August 23, 2018):

 Additional support during the residential course is provided by the American Academy of Neurology.

-Summer/Fall Phase (August 22 - November, 2017):
+Summer/Fall Phase (August 24 - November, 2018):

-Small groups will run from August to November 2017.
-Trainees will spend a significant amount of time refining their trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in October or November 2017.
+Small groups will run from August to November 2018.
+Trainees will spend a significant amount of time refining their trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November 2018.
 Again, trainees will need to spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
 The intention is that this time after the residential course will be similar to what would already be needed in terms of preparing a trial protocol/grant proposal, but will be enhanced by the mentorship and structure of this course.